 8 basic steps from unpacking to autonomous drive/flight

-Use our Indoor “GPS” solution if you need a robust and precise indoor positioning system.
-To achieve accurate indoor tracking, you must follow a step-by-step guide from the Operating Manual and the video guides.
+Use our Indoor “GPS” solution for a robust, precise indoor positioning system.
+To achieve accurate indoor tracking, follow the step-by-step guide in the Operating Manual and the video guides.
 That is easy.

 But what to do next?
 How to use the location data in your system?
 How to use it with your autonomous robot or drone?
 For tracking forklifts, humans, or the tip of a crane?